-As Terry Semel said at HCI’s inception: “Do it well in your own backyard and the rest of the world will follow.”
-His words were prophetic as we look back and reflect on the accomplishments of HCI in creating innovative solutions for well-being, many of which have been shared and replicated on other University campuses.
+As Terry Semel said at HCI Center’s inception: “Do it well in your own backyard and the rest of the world will follow.”
+His words were prophetic as we look back and reflect on the accomplishments of Semel HCI Center in creating innovative solutions for well-being, many of which have been shared and replicated on other University campuses.
 We have included some of highest impact projects, events, and initiatives below which HCI has spearheaded, just some of the many steps we have taken towards our goal of becoming the healthiest campus in the country.

 In Fall 2014, HCI was introduced to the public health community in a poster presentation at the annual APHA meeting.
 This presentation was well-received and generated great interest in HCI’s innovative strategies.
 The presentation on HCI was recognized by APHA as one of the best student poster abstracts submitted.

 In Fall of 2013, HCI partnered with UCLA Dining Services to create the first health-oriented dining hall on UCLA campus—Bruin Plate.
 The vision for Bruin Plate was to provide UCLA students with healthy, nutritious, and locally-sourced meal options.
 This dining hall is both the newest and largest on UCLA’s campus, with the capacity to seat 900 people and serving more than 5,000 meals a day.
 Bruin Plate is committed to following the highest standards of sustainability in food service operations and has set a new standard for college dining, earning a top rating of four stars from the Green Restaurant Association for its sustainable food practices.
 It has also sparked innovation in dining all over campus, such as the “Flex Bar” in De Neve Dining Hall which encourages students to choose plant-based proteins over animal-based proteins by putting the former in the spotlight.
 To learn more about the Flex Bar, click here!